statamic/docs/content/collections/docs/quick-start-guide.md

 ## Creating your first entry

 We like to make things work and then make them better.
-With that in mind, let's make our first blog post and get it to show on the frontend before we add all configure all the custom fields and whatnot.
+With that in mind, let's make our first blog post and get it to show on the frontend before we configure all the custom fields and whatnot.

 Head back to your blog Collection screen and click **Create Entry**.